 - Grape – Oblong fruits, usually larger than cherry tomatoes.

-Most gardeners prefer indeterminate because of the huge number of varieties and the greater production.
-However, indeterminate vines can get crazy and grow all over the place so some folks who just want a small plant for a container on the patio might like a determinate variety.
+Most gardeners prefer indeterminate because of the huge number of varieties available and greater production.
+However, indeterminate vines can get crazy and grow all over the place so some folks who just want a small plant for a container garden on the patio might like a determinate variety.

 Here in the South, heat, heavy rainfall, mildew, and high humidity can make it difficult to get the bigger tomato varieties to ripen on the vine.
 We usually depend on smaller grape and cherry tomatoes since they ripen more quickly.